0x7aF777/PafZoo/README.md

 #### Important aspects
 1. Friendship actions(build/break) of different animals should occur in parallel;
 2. Command design pattern makes the program extendable;
+3. If A and B are already friends, they couldn't establish friendship again;
+4. Animal couldn't build friendship with itself;

 #### questions
 * If package Mockito is allowed to use, some unit tests of `Command` implementation could be added